-Born in Detroit, Michigan n October 23, 1958, Michael Eric Dyson is an ordained Baptist minister and a professor of Sociology at Georgetown University, whose faculty he joined in 2007.
-He has also taught at the University of North Carolina, Columbia University, DePaul University, and the University of Pennsylvania.
+Born in Detroit, Michigan on October 23, 1958, Michael Eric Dyson is an ordained Baptist minister and a professor in the College of Arts and Science and in the Divinity School at Vanderbilt University, whose faculty he joined in January 2021.
+He has also taught at the University of North Carolina, Columbia University, DePaul University, the University of Pennsylvania, and Georgetown University.

 Into much of his teaching, Dyson incorporates his expertise in hip-hop music and “gangsta rap.”
 Says Dyson: “Gangsta rap often reaches higher than its ugliest, lowest common denominator.
 Misogyny, violence, materialism, and sexual transgression are not its exclusive domain.
 At its best, this music draws attention to complex dimensions of ghetto life ignored by most Americans. . . .
 Indeed, gangsta rap’s in-your-face style may do more to force America to confront crucial social problems than a million sermons or political speeches.”